mike-pwns/homelab/README.md

 >
 > Project Status: ONLINE
 >
-> Next Step: None
+> Next Step: finish this doc --> setup vikanja

 # homelab

-This is just a repo where I can put info about my homelab - not really a project-project, but still a cool thing people can look at and know I do.
+This is just a repo where I can put info about my homelab - not really a project-project, but still a cool thing I can share on here.

 The bulk of this is just me yapping in this readme about specs, services, reasoning, etc. A friend suggested I put compose files here too (without the actual info duh) so that I can just copy my setup on another machine if I ever get to that point - won't do that yet since I'm not too familiar with what I should/shouldn't make public.